 #1 - I am a strong supporter of extra credits!
 I believe that in order to learn about other cultures/groups, participation and observation in cultural functions outside of the classroom is necessary.
-This may come in the form of attending public presentations, performances, exhibits, events, or watching videos, TV shows, as well as reading articles/books, text book chapter reviews, or DOING class presentations.
+This may come in the

-It just needs to pertain to a minority group (or member(s) of) in the United States.
+It needs to pertain to a minority group (or member(s) of) in the United States and set IN the United States.

 I will announce eligible events as they come up, BUT you are not solely limited to these events.
-Check with me if there is something you want to do or watch.
+Check with me if there is something you want to do or watch. - you have free reign for extra credits as long as it fits the class.
+Find something that interests YOU and allows you to show your knowledge of the class.
+YOU have control of extra credits; do not wait for me to tell you to do them - you do them as you see fit!